Dirtbag left: In political and politics studies

 The dirtbag left, critical of both the rising strength of the conservative movement and establishment Democratic politics, has forged a political ideology that draws on key populist sentiments and eschews mainstream Democratic Party norms in debate style, discussion topics, and rhetoric.
-It departs from centrist liberals in its belief that progressive economic policies should supersede socially progressive policies, particularly symbolic actions or political correctness.
-This is relevant in the dirtbag left's rejection of virtue signaling.
+It departs from centrist liberals in holding that progressive economic policy should supersede progressive social policy, particularly symbolic actions or political correctness, and rejects virtue signaling.
+The dirtbag left has been associated with both populism and anti-reactionary politics.
+As described by a UC Santa Cruz professor of history of consciousness:"political correctness" is a substitute for radical politics, a wish for a radical community that we don't have, and for the ability to make changes that seem beyond our reach.In political theory the dirtbag left is most commonly associated with socialism, while the style is similar in rhetoric to online alternative discourse.